North Carolina issues statewide 'stay at home' order

 CHARLOTTE, N.C. — North Carolinians will need to 'stay at home,' North Carolina Governor Roy Cooper announced Friday.

-A statewide North Carolina 'stay at home' proclamation will order residents to suspend all unnecessary travel.
+A statewide North Carolina 'stay at home' proclamation will order residents to suspend all unnecessary travel through April 29.

 "I know this order may lead to more hardship and heartache," Cooper said.